Sucerquia/ASE-PLUMED_tutorial/restart.md

 # Restart Note

-To restart your simulation during some more steps, you have to configure the atoms object in the last state of previous simulation and to fix the value of steps in the plumed calculator.
-This means you would have to change the initialization of the object atoms as follows:
+To restart your simulation for additional steps, you have to configure the atoms object in the last state of the previous simulation and to set the steps value in the Plumed calculator.
+This means you would have to change the initialization of the `atoms` object as follows:

 ```python
 from ase.io import read